AdobeDocs/learning-manager.en/help/migrated/adobe-learning-manager-app-microsoft-teams.md

 1. Save this policy.
 This makes the app available to everyone in the organization.

 Alternatively, admins can create a custom policy instead of a global policy.
-Add Adobe Learning Manager to that custom policy, and then apply the custom policy to only those set of users who need to access ALM.
+Add Adobe Learning Manager to that custom policy, and then apply the custom policy to only those set of users who need to access Adobe Learning Manager.